 Custom Park Designs and Other Sustainable Options

 The fun part about being a landscape architect is when you get a request for more shade on a playground, which makes a lot of sense.
 The fun part is to come up with a custom design that can cater to that request.
 It might be in terms of how you theme a project.
-If you have like a homesteading theme on a certain playground, thinking about those unique features such as like a covered wagon, an old barn, silo, or something like that.
-Where you can easily customize shade structures that take on a theme in a park.
+If you have a homesteading theme on a certain playground, think about those unique features like a covered wagon, an old barn, a silo, or something like that where you can easily customize shade structures that take on a theme in a park.
 It’s a fun way that we express our designs in terms of creating a fun space for kids to play in, but allowing that shade component to also integrate into the design and fulfill the client’s request.

 Increasing Infiltration through Permeable Pavers